Aphiphu/robo_proj_BagBot/README.md

 # robo_proj_BagBot

+## Ignore files that are not in a folder

-All files should be in one folder for easy use
+All files should be in the relevant folder for easy use
 Comments should be good and clear enough, msg me on line for anything unclear but I should be there in person later.

 Ill include the folders in the zip folder, but the links on the comments is the same